saraswati-js/saraswati-core/README.md

 # Alexandria Library

-Enterprise level documentation.
+## Enterprise level documentation.

+![](./packages/_images/patrick-robert-doyle-OvXht_wi5Ew-unsplash.jpg)
+[Photo by Patrick Robert Doyle on Unsplash](https://unsplash.com/photos/OvXht_wi5Ew)

 What does this mean?
 Why can't there just be "documentation"?
 "YOU FOOL!
 YOU LET YOUR HUBRIS CONTROL YOU!"

-Documentation is just documentation and this is great but there are issues with how documentation in groups.
-Most enterprises do not organize their documentation properly nevermind doing it well.
-It's scattered and isn't maintained.
-The best place to put most of your documentation is within the code itself.
-Unfortunatly there is a lot of debate on this.
-Some will do it as Markdown, some as comments, others as unit tests.
-All work but aren't great.
+## Problems of existing documentation

+Documentation in:
-* Documentation in code should be for logic.
+* code should be for logic. or types.
-* Documentation in tests is to explain how to use code.
+* tests explain happy and problem paths.
-* Documentation in Markdown is great because it's simple and is often up-to-date but lives only in the repo.

-The solution is to do everything in markdown because it's syntax is simple [and extendable] but the main issue is still that this documentaiton lives in the code.
-The other issue is that it you need to go to a repo (if you know where it is) to get that information.
-It's also not linked together.
-It's completely separated from everything else.
-How to fix this?

-Keep everything in the repo but publish elsewhere.
-Keep everything separated in any place but have a tool _build_ your documentation.
-Do your organization of content on a markdown file basis and set up relationships between your archiecture anywhere.

-The solution is to generate documentation for many repos or just one site's documentation for self.

-![](./packages/_images/patrick-robert-doyle-OvXht_wi5Ew-unsplash.jpg)
-[Photo by Patrick Robert Doyle on Unsplash](https://unsplash.com/photos/OvXht_wi5Ew)
+* `markdown` is scattered and hard to find, if you're lucky.
+Also [primarily] developer focused.

+## The solution space
+Alexandria seeks to fix this problem by using convention (then configuration) to build documentation from many disparate repos and compiling into one source.

+To do this we use an extended Markdown to allow for flexibility and configuration on the target repo to build content as needed for a static site.

+So now documentation is updated closer to the behavior that it's describing.
+There is now no reason to not keep things up to date.
+Everything can be organized/grouped easily w/o having to do a lot of configuration by the dev or an administrator.

 ## Features
 Note: You can use it as a regular static website builder but it's a little over powered for that.
 On the plus side it'll have a lot of the same features of the [GatsbyJS docs](https://www.gatsbyjs.org/docs) site.